psykomal/psygo/content/posts/socket-queues/index.md

 ```

-### What happens when there are more clients coming at one
+### What happens when there are more clients coming at once

 We need to take a closer look at **listen** and **accept** calls to understand what's going on here.